Lawrence Horn: Murder case

-Perry was sentenced to death in 1995 for the murders, and in 1996, Lawrence Horn was found guilty on three counts of first-degree murder and one count of murder conspiracy and sentenced to life imprisonment.
+Perry was sentenced to death in 1995 for the murders, and in 1996, Lawrence Horn was found guilty on three counts of first-degree murder and one count of murder conspiracy and sentenced to three consecutive life sentences without parole.
 The case prompted a lawsuit in 1997 against Paladin Press, the publishers of Hit Man: A Technical Manual for Independent Contractors, which James Perry had used as a guide to execute the murders.
 The lawsuit was settled in 1999, when the publishers agreed to stop selling the book and pay millions of dollars in compensation to the families of the victims.
-Later, Perry's conviction was overturned by an appeals court, and a second trial in 2001 sentenced him to three life terms in Maryland's prison system.
+Later, Perry's convictions were overturned by an appeals court, and a re-trial in 2001 sentenced him to three consecutive life sentences without parole.
 Perry died of an undisclosed illness in prison on December 30, 2009.
-Horn died in prison in February 2017.
+Horn died in prison on February 11, 2017.

 Media

 In October 1999, Discovery Channel's The FBI Files aired a season two episode on the case, with interviews by investigators and original crime footage, called "Hired Gun".
 The same year, a book called Deliberate Intent: A lawyer tells the true story of murder by the book, and based on court case against Paladin Press, was released by lawyer, author, and First Amendment scholar Rod Smolla.
 In 2000, a television film called Deliberate Intent, directed by Andy Wolk, was made based on the book.
 In September 2017, the case appeared in season one of TV series called Shattered in an episode called "Sins of the Father."
 Horn's complicity in orchestrating the hit against his son for personal gain was also detailed by Casefile True Crime Podcast in September 2018.
 The A&E program American Justice covered the murders in the episode "Blueprint for A Murder", which aired in January 2000.

 In August 2019, Stuff Media launched a new podcast, Hitman.
 It focused on Lawrence Horn and his involvement in the murders of Trevor Horn, Mildred "Millie" Horn, and Janice Saunders.
 It also discussed how James Perry used the book Hit Man as a reference to commit and get away with murder.